TheExiledCat/foldr/README.md

 - 🗃️ Templates are compressed as ZIPs for efficient storage
 - 🧭 Supports versioning per template
 - 🔧 Configurable storage location (default: `~/.foldr`)
-- 🖥️ Optional terminal UI using `ratatui`
+- 🖥️ Optional terminal UI using `ratatui`  (Available in a future release)
 - 🛠️ Future support for variable substitution and remote templates

 ---